 - Introduce different environments and a wide variety of objects.

 Keep in mind, infants have a very short attention span and plan activities accordingly.
 Healthychildren.org suggest by eight months old, a baby's attention span is only two to three minutes.
 By the age of one, this attention span may increase to a maximum of 15 minutes.
+It is important to be aware of this whether you are working with your own child or if you are preparing science activities for babies and toddlers in a childcare setting.

-Age-Appropriate Scientific Concepts
+Age-Appropriate Scientific Concepts for Babies

 There are many scientific concepts babies can easily learn about.